Meshtastic

 You can either build your own device using the open source hardware and software, or you can buy a pre-built device.

-Any board with an ESP32-S3 and an SX1262 LoRa radio should work, check the Meshtastic Suported Hardware for other options.
+Any board with an ESP32-S3 or nRF52480 and an SX1262 LoRa radio should work, check the Meshtastic Suported Hardware for other options.

 On the ESP32-S3 based devices, we recommend the Heltec Lora V3, or the Lilygo T3-S3 or T-Beam Supreme.
 On the nRF52 based devices, we recommend the Lilygo T-Echo.